spatie/icalendar-generator/README.md

     ->rrule(RRule::frequeny(RecurrenceFrequency::monthly()));
 ```

-It is possible to finetune the RRule to your personal taste, lets have a look!
+It is possible to finetune the RRule to your personal taste; let's have a look!

 A RRule can start from a certain point in time: